Wisdom Teeth Removal in Toronto

 This level of sedation is called moderate conscious sedation, and it’s safely administered by Dr. Onur Cavus, who is certified by the RCDSO to provide IV sedation in Ontario.

-Learn more about IV Sedation by clicking the link.
+Learn more about IV Sedation

 If you’ve been told your wisdom teeth need to be removed — or you’re experiencing pain or swelling at the back of your mouth — schedule your consultation today.